qqkookie/d2lootfilter/README.md

 LoadDll3="d2lootfilter.dll"
 ```

 ### Basic Syntax

 The basic syntax is a collection of `Show`, `Hide` and `Check` condition blocks.
-If an item matches **all conditions** on the block, the item will respectively be hidden or shown. `Check` condition block does same condition match and action but does not show or hide action.
-Item matched by `Check` block will continue trying to match other condition blocks, otherwise processing stops after the first block is matched.
+If an item matches **all conditions** on the block, the item will respectively be hidden or shown.
+`Check` condition block does same condition match and action but does not show or hide action.
+Use of old `Continue` clause at end of Show block is depericated.
+Item matched by `Check` block will continue trying to match other condition blocks,
+otherwise processing stops after the first `Show` or `Hide` block is matched.
 A sample filter can be found [here](doc/d2lootfilter-Rules.txt).

 ```
 # hides all inferior items